romiem/ai-bands/README.md

 Contributing
 ============
-To contribute to the list, please fill in the form at https://souloverai.com/contribute
+To contribute to the list, please fill in the form at https://souloverai.com/contribute.
+Please try to fill in as many of the input fields as possible to reduce our burden of researching all of the music platform urls.
+Thanks in advance!